How to see recent activity on your Mac and clear it

 - Open Finder from the Dock.

-- Click the red button to close the Preferences window.
+- Click the red button to close the Settings window.

 Now, the Recents tab will disappear from Finder.

 How to clear Recent Items on your Mac

 Recent Items may sound similar to the Recents folder, but it is entirely different.
 It’s accessible from the Apple menu and tracks the most recently-opened applications and files and the servers you have recently connected to.